About the Jewish Lawyer

 The first three expressions in the equation are relatively easy to measure.
 When someone buys a trademark, they avoid these costs every time, making them easy to factor into what somebody should be willing to spend to purchase a trademark.

 Cost of Typical Trademark Attorney’s Fees

 This factor is the easiest to value because it’s generally constant across industries.
 The cost of a typical trademark attorney’s fees, plus the USPTO’s filing fees, can be considered a never-changing constant for trademark valuation purposes.
 Depending on the number of trademark classes you’re filing for and whether you’re filing applications for both a name and logo, the typical trademark registration process costs about $250-$1,000 for the government fees alone.
 A trademark attorney’s professional fees will range from about $400 to $4,000, depending on the attorney’s rates and the level of service required.

 Buying a trademark means a purchaser avoids these attorney’s fees, directly contributing to the value of the trademark.

-The second factor in a trademark’s valuation will vary by industry and an individual company’s circumstances.
+The trademark application process in the U.S. typically takes about 12 to 18 months, and that’s when the USPTO isn’t experiencing delays.
+This second factor in a trademark’s valuation will vary by industry and an individual company’s circumstances.
 But those circumstances can be estimated and you can come to an average for each industry, so I consider it a constant rather than a variable.